Maikel-Mirza/Personal-Website/README.md

 # Personal-Website
-This is the updated version of my personal website that provides info about me as well as current and past projects
+This website provides info about me as well as current and past projects